-- Have identified a UMass faculty member who is committed to mentoring and engaging the student in their dissertation research.
+Have identified a UMass faculty member who is committed to mentoring and engaging the student in their dissertation research.
 Students can have their own family research project or support a faculty member’s research.

     The recipients will be responsible for providing periodic updates on their reserach progress throughout the year of the fellowship award.
-Awardees will be required to attend three roundtable sessions at the Center for Research on Families to briefly present the research assistantship topic to other student award recipients (May 2014 to introduce the project and then during the fellowship year 2014-2015: Oct.
-2014 and April 2015).
+Awardees will be required to attend three roundtable sessions at the Center for Research on Families to briefly present the research assistantship topic to other student award recipients (May 2015 to introduce the project and then during the fellowship year 2015-2016: Oct.
+2015 and April 2016).
 The student will also be invited to CRF’s awards ceremony.
-Awards are processed through the UMass Financial Aid Office and posted to student’s university account.
+Awards are processed through the UMass Financial Aid Office and posted to student’s university account as a fellowship.

     Please submit the following and complete the webform below.

     Upload an up-to-date C.V. (including academic and work experience, publications, etc)

-- Have your faculty mentor send a letter of support directly to CRF.
-The letter should briefly describe the faculty member’s commitment to working with the student on this family research project for the academic year of the award, as well as their investment in mentoring the student’s own research aspirations. (a second letter of recommendation is optional, if applicants wish to include a second faculty mentor who is integral to their advisement and project)
+    Ask your faculty mentor to send a confidential letter of support directly to CRF (see below).
+The letter should briefly describe the faculty member’s commitment to working with you on this family research project for the academic year of the award, as well as their investment in mentoring your own research aspirations.